loonaticx/PandaMayaPlugin/README.md

 Final Note:
 If you just installed the Panda3d SDK and have yet to reboot your computer, a restart is highly recommended so your computer can find the Panda3d installation!

+# Custom Egg Object Types

+This plugin reads certain egg nodes (like Collide, Scalar alpha, etc.) and then applies a pre-defined object type in lieu of a bundle of nodes.

+So, for example, if a certain node in an egg file calls for both ``<Scalar> collide-mask { 0x02 }`` and ``<Collide> { Polyset descend level }`` then the plugin would replace the two with simply ``<ObjectType> { floor }``

+Refer to eggattribs.txt for a list of custom egg object types.
+In order for Panda to interpret the custom object types, paste the list from eggattribs.txt to your panda's Config.prc file.